zeux/zeux.github.io/_posts/2014-12-21-page-fault-queue.md

 ### Finding the reason

-Let's use the awesome [Visual Studio Concurrency Visualizer](http://msdn.microsoft.com/en-us/library/dd537632.aspx) tool[^4] to find out what's going on!
+Let's use the excellent [Visual Studio Concurrency Visualizer](http://msdn.microsoft.com/en-us/library/dd537632.aspx) tool[^4] to find out what's going on!
 Here are the screenshots with 8-thread mode (click to enlarge):

 [![](/images/qgrep_pf_pool.png)](/images/qgrep_pf_pool.png)
 <div class="caption">Using the pool</div>